magumbert/brain_tumor_detection/README.md

 # brain_tumor_detection
-Leverage deep learning to detect brain tumors.
+Leverage deep learning to detect brain tumors from CT scans.

 Project is currently in progress.